-The assessment team provides its findings to the US&R Program Review Committee in a preliminary assessment report that includes summaries of compliance issues for the US&R Resource for each of 44 EMAP standards.
-The report outlines key documentation that supported the assessors findings of compliance or non-compliance.
+The assessment team provides its findings to the US&R Program Review Committee in a preliminary assessment report that includes summaries of compliance issues for the US&R Resource for each of 49 EMAP standards.
+The report outlines key documentation that supported the assessors’ findings of compliance or non-compliance.
 The US&R Resource has the opportunity to respond to the report.
-A copy of the US&R Resource's comments or response also are provided to the US&R Program Review Committee.
-The US&R Program Review Committee's role is to review the assessment report along with application materials, comments from the applicant US&R Resource, and any additional information provided by the applicant US&R Resource and make a recommendation to the EMAP Commission as to certification status.
+A copy of the US&R Resource’s comments or response also are provided to the Program Review Committee.
+The Program Review Committee’s role is to review the assessment report along with application materials, comments from the applicant US&R Resource, and any additional information provided by the applicant US&R Resource and make a recommendation to the EMAP Commission as to certification status.
 The recommendation will be either certification; conditional certification; or certification denied.
-For full certification, compliance with all 44 standards is required.
-If the report includes areas of non-compliance, the US&R Resource should be prepared to demonstrate to the US&R Program Review Committee how it will address all areas of non-compliance within nine months.
-If the applicant US&R Resource is successful in showing this, the US&R Program Review Committee will recommend "conditional certification".
-The applicant US&R Resource may attend the US&R Program Review Committee meeting at which its certification application will be considered.
-The committee's deliberation is conducted during an executive session.
+For full certification, compliance with all 49 standards is required.
+If the report includes areas of non-compliance, the US&R Resource should be prepared to demonstrate to the Program Review Committee how it will address all areas of non-compliance within nine months.
+If the applicant US&R Resource is successful in showing this, the Program Review Committee will recommend “conditional certification”.
+The applicant US&R Resource may attend the Program Review Committee meeting to consider its certification application.
+The committee’s deliberation is conducted during an executive session.

 Step 5: Certification and Maintenance

 After certification is achieved, certified US&R Resources are expected to maintain compliance with the standards and keep proof of compliance up to date.
-Each certified US&R Resources will complete and file with the commission an annual report via the Program Assessment Tool.
-Certification is valid for four years, after which the entity will be encouraged to apply for recertification.
-The recertification process involves essentially the same steps as the original application process.
-Recertification will call for documentation and compliance information of the US&R Resource performance during the maintenance period.
-The recertification on-site assessment may be less arduous to accomplish in that documentation will have been previously assembled and reviewed annually.
+Each certified US&R Resources will complete and file with the commission an annual report.
+Certification is valid for four years, after which the entity will be encouraged to apply for consecutive certification.
+The consecutive certification process involves essentially the same steps as the original application process.
+Consecutive certification will call for documentation and compliance information of the US&R Resource performance during the maintenance period.
+The consecutive certification on-site assessment may be less arduous to accomplish in that documentation will have been previously assembled and reviewed annually.

 Applicant Guide to Certification.
 This document describes in detail, the certification process.
 The Guide is intended for US&R Resources that wish to go through the administrative assessment and certification process.